FreekBes/mb_trains/README.md

 # mb_trains
 Replaces minecarts in Minecraft with rideable trains.
 I've only tested it in the Windows 10 Edition, but it should work on other devices running Bedrock Edition as well.

+*Edit 17-04-2019: the resource pack currently doesn't seem to be working in the latest version(s) of Minecraft.
+I will look into it asap.*

 ![Minecart replacement](https://github.com/FreekBes/mb_trains/blob/master/imgs/better_minecarts.png "Minecart replacement")

 The default minecart gets replaced with a train based on the [NS Kameel](https://nl.wikipedia.org/wiki/Kameel_(spoorwegmaterieel)), which can be ridden on by 4 people at the same time.
 It also has an inventory with 5 slots for luggage.